Get A Free Legal Consultation

 Paul’s expertise in the opioid litigation has been recognized in multiple national news organizations, such as the New York Times, Reuters, Bloomberg, CNN, CBS Evening News and more.
 STAT News reported that other plaintiffs’ counsel described Paul as being “wicked smart about this issue” and “has more knowledge about it than anyone in this country because he’s been doing it for so long.”

-In 2003, Paul and Shareholder Jayne Conroy represented more than 5,000 individuals against Purdue Pharma, the manufacturer of OxyContin®.
+In 2003, Paul and Partner Jayne Conroy represented more than 5,000 individuals against Purdue Pharma, the manufacturer of OxyContin®.
 During a successful discovery phase, the legal team uncovered evidence proving the full extent of Purdue’s criminality and its fraudulent marketing campaign designed to persuade physicians that OxyContin was not addictive.

 Following a 3-year battle, which saw Paul, Jayne and the firm file more than 1,200 cases in various courts across the country, Purdue Pharma settled the litigation for a significant confidential settlement.
 STAT News reported the settlement being “one of the few instances – maybe the only instances – in which a drug maker agreed to pay individual patients who alleged it had underplayed the addiction risk of its medication.”